fallen-icarus/cardano-options/GettingStarted.md

 ##### Building the transaction
 Make sure to keep the Key NFT for each proposal purchased!

+Also, *make sure the contract outputs and premium outputs are (separately) in the same order as the proposal inputs being purchased*.

 To see how to build the transaction using a local node, refer [here](scripts/local-node/purchase-proposal.sh).